 A true hallmark of our itinerary is the exceptional number of private experiences we've arranged.
 You won't be held up in long queues or bumping shoulders with dozens of other visitors at the Cotswolds' most acclaimed sites.
 From Sudeley Castle to the royal gardens at Highgrove House, from Hidcote to the private Woodchester Estate, off-limits to the general public, we get behind-the-scenes access with private tours, presentations and exclusive dinners with local experts.
 We don't think you'll find anywhere near this privileged access on another trip!

-- A Knowledgeable Expedition Leader Plus Local Experts for Superlative Interpretation
+Travel with Two Expedition Leaders—Plus Local Experts for Superlative Interpretation

-Our Expedition Leader shares in-depth knowledge of the Cotswolds' history—both natural and cultural—as a context for our immersion in the region.
-You'll find your guide to be a font of knowledge about the conservation commitments that are so central to preserving the natural landscape and way of life that make this area unique, while local experts lend the detail and insight to augment your experience.
-From National Trust rangers to castle archivists, from organic farmers and teachers of traditional crafts to a garden historian (with an MA in Garden History!), the specialist guides who join us add to your appreciation for the region, its nature and its people.
+You'll benefit from the exceptional attention and flexibility that only two Expedition Leaders can provide.
+We'll have numerous opportunities to divide the group for varied activity options and walks at differing physical ability levels.
+Our guides are a font of knowledge about the natural and cultural history of the Cotswolds, including conservation commitments that are central to preserving the landscape and way of life that make this area unique.
+Local experts also lend detail and insight to augment your experience.
+From National Trust rangers to castle archivists, from organic farmers to a garden historian (with an MA in Garden History), the specialist guides who join us add to your appreciation for the region, its nature and its people.

 Nature travel isn't necessarily about the accommodations.
 But in the Cotswolds—on our itinerary—they are a highlight!
 We've selected three of the region's finest country house hotels—boutique inns with centuries of history and the character to go with it.
 Two are within peaceful stone villages, set among gardens, manicured lawns and wild nature, while the other stands alone on a large estate, surrounded by rolling countryside.
 All offer elegant guest rooms and amenities, with dining rooms managed by award-winning chefs who tap local purveyors for the finest and freshest ingredients.